AracenaSC/aracena-orm/README.md

 # Aracena ORM

 ## Project Description
-Something like: A java based ORM for simplifying connecting to and from an SQL database without the need for SQL or connection management.
+A java based ORM for simplifying connecting to and from an SQL database without the need for SQL or connection management.

 ## Technologies Used
 * PostgreSQL - version 42.2.12
 * Java - version 8.0
 * Apache commons - version 2.1
 * JUnit
+* Log4J

 ## Features